myroslav/wishbone/docs/event_modules/index.rst

-:py:class:`wishbone.event.Event` instances to each other's :py:class:`wishbone.Queue` queues from where the incoming events are consumed and processed by a function registered by :py:func:`wishbone.Actor.registerConsumer`.
+:py:class:`wishbone.event.Event` instances to each other's :py:class:`wishbone.Queue` queues from where the incoming events are consumed and processed by a function registered by :py:func:`wishbone.actor.Actor.registerConsumer`.

-*Event modules* run as `Gevent greenlets`_ in the background and are created by inheriting :py:class:`wishbone.Actor` as a baseclass and live inside a :py:class:`wishbone.router.Default` instance.
+*Event modules* run as `Gevent greenlets`_ in the background and are created by inheriting :py:class:`wishbone.actor.Actor` as a baseclass and live inside a :py:class:`wishbone.router.Default` instance.

 Modules typically have, but are not limited to an **inbox**, **outbox**,